photo

 What is this?

-It’s a cheap DIY timecode generator built from off-the-shelf components (total cost: 45 USD).
+It’s a low cost DIY timecode generator built from off-the-shelf open source hardware (OSHWA) components.
 It outputs a custom audio timecode based on GPS signal and can be used like any TC box plugged in MIC camera input for dual system sound and multicam sync.

-This site proposes a cheaper and better mouse trap: a novel syncing method and apparatus that focuses on time of day timestamps (starting and ending) rather than frame count.
-I give instructions for building a global navigation satellite system (GNSS) open source and open hardware dongle + software combo to:
+This site proposes a cheaper and better mouse trap: a novel syncing method and apparatus that focuses on time of day record starting and ending determination rather than frame count.
+Here I give instructions for building a global navigation satellite system (GNSS) open source and open hardware dongle + software combo to:

 • sync camera video with sound from a dedicated audio recorder